MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 ### ValidateRange Validation Attribute

-The `ValidateRange` attribute specifies a numeric range for each parameter or variable value.
+The `ValidateRange` attribute specifies a numeric range or a `ValidateRangeKind` enum value for each parameter or variable value.
 PowerShell generates an error if any value is outside that range.

+The `ValidateRangeKind` enum allows for the following values:

+- `Positive` A number greater than zero
+- `Negative` A number less than zero
+- `NotPositive` A number less than or equal to zero
+- `NotNegative` A number greater than or equal to zero

-In the following example, the value of the `Attempts` parameter must be between zero and ten.
+In the following example, the value of the
+`Attempts` parameter must be between zero and ten.

 ```powershell
 Param(